$39.98 $59.99 Buy It Now

 • Monitor or smartphone for viewing footage

-See also How to pick a security camera lens
+See also How to install home security camera system by yourself

 Having the right tools and equipment on hand will make the installation process much easier and ensure that your security cameras are properly connected and functioning.
 Once you have everything you need, you can proceed with wiring the cameras in your two-story home.